Jamie Herrell

-Jamie Herrell (/tl/; born July 12, 1994) is a Filipina news anchor and beauty pageant titleholder.
+Jamie Herrell-Manotoc (/tl/; born July 12, 1994) is a Filipina news anchor and beauty pageant titleholder.
 She won Miss Philippines Earth 2014 and Miss Earth 2014.
 Herrell was a recipient of the Outstanding Individual Award during the 80th Cebu City Charter Day Awarding Ceremony for her advocacy on environmental issues.

 Early life

 Herrell was born on July 12, 1994, in Glendora, California, to James Edward Herrell, an American from Seattle, Washington, and Mary Snow "Snowie" del Rosario a Filipino from Medellin, Cebu.

 Herrell spent her childhood in the United States and then settled down in Cebu City where her mother is from.
 There, she was a Mass Communication student at the University of San Jose–Recoletos before transferring to International Academy of Film and Television to study acting.
 While being a student, she also managed her own dance company called Mactan Dynamics.
 She was also a former managerial director of Solid Source Trading for the Visayas Region.
 She also acted in a few commercials and short films prior entering beauty pageants.
 In 2021, she graduated at University of San Jose–Recoletos with the BA in Liberal Arts and Commerce Major in Marketing and Communications degree.